“Alastair’s relentless leg speed was impossible to match”

 There is a Gallery of Alastair’s photographs covering the race at www.anentscottishrunning.com/saaa-marathon-1979-2/

-Alastair went on to be the secretary of the Scottish Veteran Harriers Club and did his usual very thorough job.
+Alastair went on to be Secretary and then President of the Scottish Veteran Harriers Club and did his usual very thorough job.
 He appeared at many races, and was always to be seen at vets championships with his camera taking photographs for the club magazine.
 Later on he became Secretary of the Scottish Veteran Harriers Club and and again worked well for the benefit of the club and its members.
 He also started coaching senior distance runners and has worked very successfully with runners of several clubs.